elasticpath/elasticpath-dev/docs/rule-promotions/overview.md

 - A Promotion Standard offering a 10% discount on the shopping cart
 - A Rule Promotion offering 20% discount on the shopping cart

     Shoppers qualify for both discounts, prompting the system to apply both types of discount to your shopping cart.
 This means you get a 10% discount from the Promotions Standard and a 20% discount from the Rule Promotion.
-The promotions are stacked based on their creation date.
-This means the oldest promotion is applied first, followed by stacking of the newest promotion upon the oldest promotion.
+The newest promotion is applied first, followed by stacking of the oldest promotion upon the newest promotion.
+The Promotions standard discount is applied first, regardless of date, and then the Rule Promotionn discount is stacked based on its creation date.

 :::note